 What Is a Hot Spot?

-A "hot spot" on your cat (or even on your dog) will look like an area of fur that is missing.
-It could be just a bald patch, or the bald patch could also resemble a lesion, with the skin broken and fluids oozing from the skin.
+A hot spot on your cat (or even on your dog) will look like an area of fur that is missing.
+It could be just a bald patch, or the bald patch could also resemble a lesion, with the skin broken and fluid oozing from the skin.

 How do I know about this?
 It happened to my cat.

 What Are the Causes of Hot Spots?

 According to my veterinarian, there are several possible causes for hot spots.

 1. Diet Contains Too Much Starch/Carbohydrates

 Check to see if you are feeding your cat a high-quality cat food.
 If not, consider switching.
 One option is a grain-free diet.
 Grain-free pet food is readily available at most pet food stores.
 Natural Balance and Blue Buffalo Wilderness are two brands with grain-free options.
 The grain/carbohydrates (corn, rice, etc.) in most cat food can cause an overgrowth of yeast in/on your pet.